Hackensack Uncontested Divorce

 It is significant to note that the judge will expressly state that if he or she makes no findings as to the reasonableness or unreasonableness of the agreement.
 In fact, the court will not even read the agreement, let alone pass judgment on its terms.
 However, the court will direct the parties to abide by the terms and conditions of the agreement.

-For help throughout the process, turn to our Hackensack divorce lawyers at Laterra & Hodge, LLC.
+For help throughout the process, turn to our Hackensack lawyers at Laterra & Hodge, LLC.
 Schedule your free consultation today.